nesi/perf-training/_lessons/python-scatter/04b-openmp.md

 One way to speed up your application is using the available resources more efficiently.
 This approach was used while porting our Python code to C++ by removing the interpreter's overhead.
 Here we will improve performance by using more resources instead.

-Most modern computers have multi-core CPUs, and we can use two or more of these cores to compute instructions in parallel.
+Most modern computers have multi-core CPUs and we can use two or more of these cores to execute instructions in parallel.
 All cores can access the same, shared memory.
-We will need to be careful about instructions stepping over each other and undoing or modifying each other's work, the so-called race conditions.

 ## What is OpenMP

 OpenMP (Open Multi-Processing) is an application programming interface (API) for shared memory multiprocessing programming in C, C++ and Fortran.
 An OpenMP-parallelised application starts as a serial application that runs on a single compute core.
 When instructed by the programmer, the application spawns a number of threads, which can run concurrently on separate cores.
 Thus, work can be distributed to leverage more resources.

 Note that the OpenMP standard was recently extended to enable offloading computations to GPUs and other accelerators.
-However, not all compilers support this feature yet, and there is a similar, competing standard called OpenACC that addresses the same use case.
+However, not all compilers support this feature yet and there is a similar, competing standard called OpenACC that addresses the same use case.
 We will limit this lesson to multicore computing without offloading.

 ### Pros

 * supported by a large range of shared memory multicore architectures (virtually all modern CPUs have several cores) and accelerators
-* uses pragmas (C/C++) or specially formatted comments (Fortran) that can be ignored by non-OpenMP compilers to help code portability and avoid forking code
+* the same source code can be used to compile in OpenMP and non-OpenMP mode
-* can be easier to implement than MPI parallelisation in existing code - a few lines of code often suffice to obtain significant speedups
+* can be easier to implement than MPI parallelisation in existing code - a few lines of code may yield significant speedups
 * can be more efficient than MPI as data in memory can be shared between multiple threads
 * can be used in combination with other parallelisation methods and APIs, e.g., MPI or CUDA
-* does not require an additional runtime environment (unlike, e.g., MPI)

 ### Cons

 * limited to the resources of a single compute node
-* not all compilers support OpenMP
+* spawning threads incurs a small overhead - OpenMP code using one thread runs slower than non-OpenMP code
-* it is easy to create "race conditions" where multiple threads overwrite each other's work, and such errors can be difficult to debug
+* it is easy to create "race conditions" where multiple threads overwrite each other's work and such errors can be difficult to debug
 * can thus be very cumbersome to implement safely in complex cases, as the entire parallel region will need to be inspected carefully for potential race conditions
 * some external libraries implement code that is not "thread-safe", which means that these library functions cannot be used by more than one thread in a parallel program - OpenMP offers ways to deal with such cases, but thread-safety always needs to be verified for each individual library function!